clifford2/nginx-demo-container/README.md

 An image built from this code is available on Docker Hub as [`cliffordw/nginx-demo`](https://hub.docker.com/r/cliffordw/nginx-demo).

+## Using The Image

-You can run it locally with:
+You can run the image locally with:

 ```sh
 podman run -d --rm -p 8081:8080 --name nginx-demo-red docker.io/cliffordw/nginx-demo:1.2.3